Marcosaurios/jekyllPortfolio/_posts/2019-12-26-hongkong-eng.md

 Another trip we enjoyed a lot was Japan.
 We booked the flight 7 hours before the plane took off, so we packed all our clothes very quickly and headed to the airport.
 The first city we went was Osaka, a beautiful and lovely place, full of neon lights and advertisements in every building.
 It's impressive, being there feels like being in a film, surrounded by people very different than you, the street markets, the weather (compared with Hong Kong it's way better, less poluted and you can feel a breeze of fresh air); it's an environment you'll need to live it to understand it.

-{% cloudinary /assets/imgs/osaka.webp alt="Osaka Castle, market and places" %}
+{% cloudinary /assets/imgs/osaka.webp alt="Osaka Castle, market and places" title="Osaka Castle, market and places"%}

 This area of Japan is more traditional than Tokyo, so it will be a bit more tricky to communicate with locals speaking english.
 Don't hesitate to ask anything to a young japanese, they will be a bit shy at first but will try to help you.
 You have to understand that you're in a very respectful and traditional place in the world; so don't expect to find people as open and outgoing as spaniards 😉

-{% cloudinary /assets/imgs/tokyo.webp alt="Tokyo streets and the last samurai statue (Saigo Takamori)" %}
+{% cloudinary /assets/imgs/tokyo.webp alt="Tokyo streets and the last samurai statue (Saigo Takamori)" title="Tokyo streets and the last samurai statue (Saigo Takamori)" %}

 ## South Korea, reaching the most respectful society I've ever met